IndustryInsights

 Operator Application Layer

-When a dispatcher speaks, the system sends voice packets from the console through the IP network to the gateway.
-The gateway activates the radio transmit path and sends audio into the radio channel.
-This allows an operator at a remote command center to talk to field radios as if sitting next to the base station.
+When the dispatcher responds, the console sends operator audio through the IP network to the gateway.
+The gateway activates the radio transmitter, waits for the configured PTT lead time, and then sends audio into the radio channel.

 Group Call and Channel Monitoring